First Hundred Years' War: 1230 campaign of Henry III

 A depiction of Queen, the great ship of Henry III, which was launched in 1225 and used during the 1230 English invasion of France.

-By the end of the minority of Henry III in 1226 in addition to the resolution of residual conflict from the First Barons' War, the king would prioritize the reconquest of what he described as his "inheritance" and "legal claims" over the former Angevin territories now occupied by the Capetians to the territories in diplomatic correspondence.
+By the end of the minority of Henry III in 1226 in addition to the resolution of residual conflict from the First Barons' War, the king would prioritise the reconquest of what he described as his 'inheritance' and 'legal claims' over the former Angevin territories now occupied by the Capetians to the territories in diplomatic correspondence.
 After the untimely death of Louis VIII of France, much of the French nobility within former Angevin lands who still held strong ties with the Plantagenets rebelled against the new king Louis IX.
 It is within this context that in 1228, a group of the rebels called upon Henry to reclaim his sought-after territories.
 Among these rebels was the Duke of Brittany, Peter de Dreux.

 By 1230, after a long period of preparation for the invasion, Henry embarked with an army from Portsmouth and eventually landed in Brittany.
 Upon arrival, Henry secured the homage of Peter of Brittany, de facto placing the Duchy back within the Angevin domain and providing an outpost in Northern France yet again.
 The French army shadowed much of the English army's movements in an attempt to repel them, however the English were able to campaign as far south as Bordeaux, capturing a few castles, notably taking the castle of Mirebeau, and receiving homage from many lords on the way.
 However, the campaign was mostly ineffectual and Henry was forced to re-embark for his kingdom by the end of the campaign season, landing at Portsmouth on 27 October 1230, leaving a small force under Peter of Brittany and Ranulf de Blondeville, Earl of Chester, to act against the French in Normandy and Brittany.
 A 4 year truce was agreed upon.